utsmannn/geolib/polyline-utils/README.md

 |`createAnimatePolyline()`|`PlacesPolyline`|to create `PlacesPolyline`|

 ### Stack Animation Mode
-This is animation type of polyline
+This is animation type of polyline<br>
 ![](/images/polyline_animate.gif)

 - Button 1: `StackAnimationMode.BlockStackAnimation` (this default configuration)